 Ireland may be small, but its landscape and terrain varies richly from valleys to peaks, beaches to bogs.
 In short, this is a walker’s paradise.
-Wondering where to start?
-We caught up with two walking experts and asked them to choose 3 favourite walks each.
+We caught up with two walking experts and asked them to choose three favourite walks each.

 Walks 1-3 have been chosen by Sarah Nelson of Walks NI.